pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

     Usage: pywbemcli [GENERAL-OPTIONS] server namespaces [COMMAND-OPTIONS]

-      List the namespaces of the server.
+      List the namespaces of the server (deprecated).

+      The Interop namespace must exist on the server.

+      Deprecated: The 'server namespaces' command is deprecated and will be removed in a future version.
+Use the 'namespace list' command instead.

     Command Options:
       -h, --help  Show this help message.